jimangel/website/content/en/blog/_posts/2021-12-15-pod-security-admission-psa-beta.md

 **Privileged level and workload**

-For the privileged pod, allow privilege escalation.
-This allows the process inside a container to gain new processes and can be dangerous if untrusted ([more info](https://kubernetes.io/docs/concepts/security/pod-security-standards/#privileged)).
+For the privileged pod, allow [privilege escalation](/docs/concepts/security/pod-security-standards/#privileged).
+This allows the process inside a container to gain new processes and can be dangerous if untrusted.

 First, let's try to deploy it in the restricted namespace: